-Operation & maintenance funding allocations support and sustain daily operations for funerals, ceremonies, and memorializations.
+Operation & maintenance funding allocations support and sustain daily operations for funerals, ceremonies, and memorialization.
 This funding provides for the care and upkeep of gravesites and niches, grounds maintenance, upkeep of facilities and other infrastructure assets, and procurement of support equipment.
 Due to the transfer of Memorial Avenue from National Park Service (NPS) as part of the 2020 National Defense Authorization Act (NDAA), ANMC assumed additional maintenance costs relating to turf, shrub, tree, fountain, hemicycle, and the exterior of the Military Women's Memorial (MWM) maintenance, which were added to existing contracts and facilities sustainment projects.
-In FY 2025, ANMC plans to improve aging infrastructure such as the Memorial Amphitheater.
+In late 2026, Phase I and II of the Southern Expansion project are expected to be complete and ANMC will assume operations.
+The completion of these projects will require the modification of over a dozen operations and maintenance contracts including custodial, HVAC, visitor operation services, turf and grounds, etc. Utility costs are also expected to increase with the addition of the service complex.
+Also in FY 2026, ANMC plans to improve aging infrastructure to include the Memorial Amphitheater.
 This Amphitheater interior renovation project will install sprinkler systems and improve conditions in the Tomb Guard Quarters.
 Funding also addresses requirements for maintenance and repair of ANMC infrastructure such as facilities, roadways, water and sewer utilities, and upkeep of cultural resources.
 ANMC leases uniforms for wear by federal wage system personnel to provide for a consistent and professional appearance in a high visibility environment and to easily identify them to the families and the public on cemetery grounds.
 Investments made in support equipment, such as excavators, innovative utility vehicles, and other productivity-enhancing equipment, have enabled ANC to operate with greater effectiveness, efficiency, and with less impact to the environment.
 ANC has also expanded electrical conduits to the government vehicle parking areas to enable the installation of electrical charging stations.
 Implementing cutting-edge equipment technology enhancements has reduced the physical impact of burial activities to the grounds, reduced risk of injury to employees, and improved the visible presence to families.